ObsidianWitch/eduostep/hw37-file-disks/answers.md

 Q3.
 Do the same requests above, but change the rotation rate: `-R 0.1`, `-R 0.5`, `-R 0.01`.
 How do the times change?

+Rotation and transfer times are inversely proportional to the rotation rate.

 Q4.
 FIFO is not always best, e.g., with the request stream `-a 7,30,8`, what order should the requests be processed in?
 Run the shortest seek-time first (SSTF) scheduler (`-p SSTF`) on this workload; how long should it take (seek, rotation, transfer) for each request to be served?

 Q5.
 Now use the shortest access-time first (SATF) scheduler (`-p SATF`).
 Does it make any difference for `-a 7,30,8` workload?
 Find a set of requests where SATF outperforms SSTF; more generally, when is SATF better than SSTF?